 Scientia is a completely student-run publication.
 Scientia recognizes and encourages high-quality undergraduate research, provides a forum through which students can gain the essential skills of writing and reviewing to fulfill their future goals, and contributes to the advancement and cohesiveness of Notre Dame's scientific community.

 The College of Science is a community of innovators working in collaboration for the common good.
 What hasn't changed since our founding in 1865—and never will—is the University’s unwavering commitment to its Catholic character and the college's mission to prepare tomorrow's scientific leaders to think big while also inspiring them to make a difference and to share their knowledge and discoveries in ways that encourage collaboration, advance learning, and contribute to the common good.

-The possibilities for undergraduate research are almost endless, often limited only by the student’s imagination.
+The possibilities for undergraduate research in the College of Science are almost endless.
 Some students conduct original research on campus during the academic year while others conduct research through numerous other programs, both on campus and around the world.
 Beyond engaging in scientific research, the University of Notre Dame students communicate the results of their research through presentations and publications, and deepened their own experience, knowledge, and preparation for life after their undergraduate years.